Andrew-Casner/DataStructuresFinalProject/README.md

 # DataStructuresFinalProject
 Andrew Casner
-This is a cool project where i dont know what im doing yet
+This is a cool project where I  dont know what im doing yet